dding123/Smile/README.md

 ## Overview
-Smile is a modern iOS social media application built with SwiftUI and Firebase.
-It offers real-time social interactions, image sharing, and user engagement features in a clean, intuitive interface.
+Smile is a friend-centered iOS social media application that transforms how we share memories by putting our loved ones at the center of every post.
+Built with SwiftUI and Firebase, Smile encourages users to upload and tag pictures of their friends rather than themselves, fostering genuine community connections and celebrating the people who matter most.

+Unlike traditional social platforms focused on self-promotion, Smile creates a positive environment where users spotlight their friends, building stronger relationships through shared experiences and mutual appreciation.
+The app offers real-time social interactions, seamless image sharing with friend tagging, and engaging community features—all designed to strengthen bonds and create lasting memories together.

 ## Features
 - 📱 Native iOS app built with SwiftUI